cr0hn/aiotasks/doc/source/quickstart.rst

 You can run aiotasks as two ways:

-- Launching a aiotasks manager in an independent console / process (like Celery does), and then send any tasks to aiotasks thought the broker.
+- Launching an aiotasks manager in an independent console / process (like Celery does), and then sending any tasks to aiotasks through the broker.
-- Running the standalone way: Launching the client and the server in an unique point an running both at the same time.
+- Running the standalone way: Launching the client and the server in a unique point and running both at the same time.

 Running using the manager
 -------------------------